 Many of these properties are crucial in the human activities of daily living.
 Among the top functions of saliva are the antibacterial roles through peroxidases, mucins, and cystatins; buffering roles using carbonic anhydrases and histatins; digestive functions using amylases, mucins and lipases; and the more obvious role of lubrication through mucins and statherins.
-It should be noted that it was the discovery of epidermal growth factore (EGF) and nerve growth factor (NGF) in saliva in 1986 by Stanely Cohen and Rita Levi-Montalcini that won them the Nobel Prize in Physiology and Medicine.
+It should be noted that it was the discovery of epidermal growth factor (EGF) and nerve growth factor (NGF) in saliva in 1986 by Stanely Cohen and Rita Levi-Montalcini that won them the Nobel Prize in Physiology and Medicine.

 THE SCIENCE OF SALIVARY DIAGNOSTICS

 Human saliva contains human DNA and RNA as well as becrial and viral DNA.
-Both types of DNA can be extracted and analyzed through a labratory process called Polymerase Chain Reaction (PCR), which is a technique for cloning DNA in a test tube.
+Both types of DNA can be extracted and analyzed through a laboratory process called Polymerase Chain Reaction (PCR), which is a technique for cloning DNA in a test tube.
 Cloning is necessary to ensure that a large enough DNA sample is obtained to perform a detailed lab analysis.
-More than 1 billion DNA strands are produced from the original single strand after approximately 90 minutes of labratory preparation.
+More than 1 billion DNA strands are produced from the original single strand after approximately 90 minutes of laboratory preparation.

 ORAL DNA LABS

-Dr. Raul Garcia and Dr. Conchi Sanchez-Garcia have partnered with Oral DNA Labs (http://oraldna.com/index.html), the global leader in salivary based diagnostic testing, which is a subsidiary of Quest Diagnostics.
+Dr. Raul Garcia and Dr. Conchi Sanchez-Garcia have partnered with Oral DNA Labs (http://oraldna.com/index.html), the global leader in salivary-based diagnostic testing, which is a subsidiary of Quest Diagnostics.
 This Los Angels based company performs laboratory testing for more than half a million patients each day, serving approximately half of the physicians, dentists and hospitals in the United States.

 TH HUMAN SLAIVARY PROTEOME (HSP)